Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

-Sober living programs offer extended support to recovering addicts.
+Sober living programs offer extended support to people recovering from drug or alcohol addiction.
 Most program participants are in the process of transitioning from intensive substance abuse treatment to independent living.
-They all share the common goal of gaining total independence following sobriety.

 Over 3 million people use BetterHelp.
 Their services are: